EmployeeIssues.comU.S. Employee Rights in Plain English

 What's RSS?

 RSS stands for Really Simple Syndication.
-It's a communication protocol that allows Web sites to easily distribute (syndicate) content via the Internet.
+It's a communication protocol that allows Web sites to distribute (syndicate) content via the Internet.

 Syndicating content in this way is referred to as an RSS feed, which renders the content in Extensible Markup Language (XML).
 Subsequently, other names for an RSS feed include XML feed, Web feed and syndicated content.